-As of December 31, 2022 and December 31, 2021, the debt securities were held in a sub-custody account at Morgan Stanley, RBC Securities Inc, Butterfield Bank, acting as sub-custodian, with Clarien Bank acting as the custodian.
+As of December 31, 2022 and December 31, 2021, the debt securities were held in sub-custody accounts at Morgan Stanley, RBC Securities Inc, acting as sub-custodian, with Clarien Bank acting as the custodian.
 Clarien Bank is a private investment bank incorporated in Hamilton, Bermuda.